Liberal Arts and Sustainability Curriculum Grant

 - Why (Black) English Matters: Sustaining the Early Language of African American Difference

-Awardees will be notified by November 15.
+Awardees will be notified in November 2013.
 Recipients will be required to participate in a Fall 2014 meeting and in Sustainability Institute and/or RGSCP faculty development efforts, the specifics of which will detailed upon award announcement.

 - Marla Brettschneider (Political Science & Women's Studies): "Occupy Democracy: Participatory/Sustainable Democracy in Theory & Practice"